 - Observe a Mock Jury by industry professionals.

-- Pre-submit a jury photo and/or artist statement for feedback from panel members.
+- Pre-submit a jury photo for feedback from panel members.

 - Learn how to design a booth display.

 - Engage in customer interaction role play–learn how to close the sale!

 - Actively work on your Artist Statement with guidance and feedback.